arthurvanduynhoven/salesman/README.md

 ## Assumptions

-* String values are case-insensitive
+* String values are case-sensitive
 * Number values are consistent (aka: no mix & matching currencies or imperial/metric values and all same denominations)
 * Product attributes are defined up front and are static
 * Only one salesman is available for the company to purchase from